Activity note: Walk two blocks to dinner venue.

 Morning: Especially for kids: We’ll gather at the university for a secret "Kids Only" activity led by our Group Leaders!
 Shhhhh!
 While the kids are engaged, the adults may wish to take a breather, a dip in the pool or engage in purely adult conversation for a short time.
 Then, we will participate in a hands-on presentation that will focus on how the mighty earth forces worked over millions and even billions of years to carve the Grand Canyon.

-Lunch: At a local restaurant, we’ll have plated lunches with soft drinks, coffee, tea, water.
+Lunch: At a local restaurant, we’ll have buffet lunches with an extensive salad bar; soft drinks, coffee, tea, water.

 Dinner: At a local restaurant, we’ll have plated dinners chosen from a select menu with water, iced tea, soft drinks and coffee are available; other beverages available for purchase.